CloudLabs-AI/MS-900-Lab-Content/Module 1: Intro to Microsoft 365 Admin Center.md

 1. Depending on how your site and servers are set up, whenever changes are made the person you created an alert for will be notified.

-1. You can explore through other options available.
+1. You can explore other options available.

 ## Conclusion

-This module helps you to understand how to create users and assign license to the users from the Microsoft 365 admin center.
+This module helps you to understand how to create users and assign licenses to the users from the Microsoft 365 admin center.
 The module also explains the way to add domains and the process to access other admin centers.
-It also explores through various office365 apps.
+It also explores various office365 apps.